What is Pivotal Response Treatment (PRT)?

 Parent education, training, support and involvement

-If your child is in an intervention that uses Pivotal Response Treatment (PRT), you’ll be actively involved.
-You can get training and support materials through the Koegel Autism Center in the US.
+If your child is in a program that uses Pivotal Response Treatment (PRT), you’ll be actively involved.
+You can get training and support materials through the Koegel Autism Center in the United States.

 Where can you find a practitioner?